dimanakov/E-spacnvrnd/README.md

 - 👋 Hi, I’m @E-spacnvrnd
-- 👀 I’m interested in medicine, space, rpg
+- 👀 I’m interested in medicine, space
 - 🌱 I’m currently learning backend technologies.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...